Hierarchical decomposition of LTL synthesis problem for nonlinear control systems: Generalized abstraction refinement

-Since the above approach creates a non-deterministic abstraction, taking the partition $X_a=\mathcal{P}$ would most likely result in being unable to synthesize a controller such that the abstraction $S_a$ deterministically follows a desired plan $\Sigma^i=\sigma^i_0\sigma^i_1\dots\sigma^i_{r_i}$ in $\mathcal{P}$.
-Instead of manually looking for a finer partition on which the control problem is feasible, we consider an abstraction refinement approach, detailed in Section~\ref{sec refinement}, where an abstraction $S_a=(X_a,U_a,\delta_a)$ is created on the initial coarse partition $X_a=\mathcal{P}$ and then iteratively refined by re-partitioning the elements of $X_a$ that are responsible for preventing the synthesis of a controller.
-Since this refinement procedure is guided by the plan to be followed, each plan $\Sigma^i$ will be associated with its own abstraction $S_a^i=(X_a^i,U_a,\delta_a^i)$ (using the same control set $U_a$ for all plans).
+\begin{remark} The over-approximation of the reachable set of (\ref{eq system}) from Theorem~\ref{th over approximation} with the constant control value $u$ used above to define $\delta_a^i$ can also be obtained with the less conservative local bounds for the Jacobians $\frac{\partial f}{\partial z}$ and $\frac{\partial f}{\partial d}$ over the set of possible states only during the time period $[0,\tau]$. \end{remark}

-\begin{remark} This type of abstractions is chosen to combine the hierarchical decomposition with the results on reachability analysis in Section~\ref{sub prelim general}, and the need for refinement then follows from the non-determinism of these abstractions.
-This third abstraction layer can however be replaced by any alternative method which could synthesize a controller for $S_\tau$ to follow the plan $\Sigma^i$.
-One possible candidate is the deterministic abstraction in~\cite{gol2013time} which would not require any refinement. \end{remark}
+Since the transition relation $\delta_a^i$ is non-deterministic and the objective of Problem~\ref{pb refinement} is to deterministically follow the plan $\Lambda^i$ in $\mathcal{P}$, we rely on an abstraction refinement approach by considering the initial coarse partition $X_a^i=\mathcal{P}$ which is then iteratively refined by re-partitioning the elements of $X_a^i$ that are responsible for preventing the synthesis of a controller.
+Below, we provide an overview of the considered refinement algorithm.
+For further details, the reader is referred to~\cite{meyer2017nahs}.